Mr-Jerry-Haxor/Raspberry-pi-Bluetooth-and-wifi-Connectivity/README.md

 sudo apt-get install python3-bluez

-sudo pip install pybluez
 ```

 ## Edit bluetooth config file

 You need to run the Bluetooth daemon in 'compatibility' mode.
-Edit /lib/systemd/system/bluetooth.service and add '-C' after ' <other_data>/bluetoothd'.
-Reboot.
+Edit /lib/systemd/system/bluetooth.service and add '-C' after 'ExecStart=/usr/libexec/bluetooth/bluetoothd'. like this "ExecStart=/usr/libexec/bluetooth/bluetoothd -C" and now  Reboot Raspberry Pi.

 ```
 sudo nano /lib/systemd/system/bluetooth.service
 ```
+save and close the file by pressing CTRL + X, then Y to confirm the changes, and Enter to exit.

 ```
 sudo sdptool add SP